AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/storage_bus.md

 ## Filtering

 By default the bus will store everything.
 Items inserted into its filter slots will act as a whitelist, only allowing those specific items to be stored.
-It has a LOT of slots, so it can be used as a large filter if you're using it for item transfer.

-Items can be dragged into the slots from JEI/REI even if you don't actually have any of that item.
+Items and fluids can be dragged into the slots from JEI/REI even if you don't actually have any of that item.

+Right-click with a fluid container (like a bucket or fluid tank) to set that fluid as a filter instead of the bucket or tank item.

 ## Priority